-During this reporting period, the OIG referred 1 Section 1001-related complaint to the BOP for investigation, and the BOP completed its investigation and provided the OIG a copy of the investigative report.
+During this reporting period, the OIG referred the following 2 Section 1001-related complaints to the BOP for investigation, both of which remain pending.
+The OIG has requested that the BOP provide the OIG a copy of its investigative report upon completion of the investigation of each referred complaint.

 a.
-Completed BOP Investigation
+Continuing BOP Investigations